 Work parties, end of year wrap up, endless family gatherings – the festive season is upon us.
-As is the mountain of sugar it can supply.
+As is the mountain of sugar usually on offer.

 While a little added sugar is okay, we don’t want to go overboard!

-Here are a few ways to manage added sugar intake and avoid the extreme blood glucose fluctuations during these celebratory times.
+Here are a few ways to manage the intake of added sugar in order to avoid the post-festivity sugar crash that so often accompanies these celebratory times.

 Don’t drink sugar